Septic Tank – How Do I Empty My Septic Tank? – Answered By D.C. Merrett

 If your tank’s installed somewhere where you park your car, you shouldn’t do so once it’s installed.
 Doing so is a huge concern as it can damage the pipes as well as the tank.
-It’s not advised to place anything heavy above the tank like concrete, as this will block access to the tank.
-This will also damage the tank as it’s not meant to hold weight.
-This can also cause odd pressure in the tank, which will affect the drainage field.
+You can’t place anything heavy above the tank like concrete slabs as this will block access to the tank.
+This will also damage the tank as it isn’t designed to hold much weight.
+This will also cause odd pressure in the tank, which will affect the liquid being pushed to the drainage field.

 The waste you flush can also damage your tank, as things like kitchen grease can clog your system.
 Things like cleaning chemicals will also kill the bacteria that consume the solid waste.
 This will end up with your tank filling up much quicker as your solid waste isn’t being broken down.

-Non-biodegradable waste can cause also blockages since these foreign objects can’t be broken down.
+Non-biodegradable waste causes blockages since these foreign objects aren’t broken down.
+Plastics and other waste will cause clogs which stops the system from operating properly.
 This will cause major blockages which can’t be pumped out, increasing the chance of damage to your tank.
 A lot of people like to flush foreign objects.
 From cigarette stubs, cat litter to make up wipes, foreign objects like this won’t break down in the septic tank.
 The best way to avoid unnecessary damage to your septic tank is to throw these straight in the bin.

 Cleaning out the tank